graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

-> - Any live cell with more than three live neighbours dies, as if by over-population.
+> - Any <span style="background-color: yellow">live cell with more than three live neighbours dies</span>, as if by over-population.
 > {: .default-ul }

 ~~~ java